publishpress/PublishPress-Permissions/readme.txt

 * Fixed: Sidebar menu item stays highlighted on the Permissions screen, improving navigation clarity. #1510
 * Fixed: Permissions metabox no longer disappears when using Yoast SEO. #1554
 * Fixed: Bulk actions now show up for users with custom roles. #1548
-* Fixed: All permission notes are now visible without requiring user interaction. #1530
+* Fixed: All hint texts are now visible without requiring user interaction. #1530
 * Fixed: Tooltip anchor text is now easier to read with larger font size. #1526
 * Fixed: Language translations updated for Spanish, French, Italian, and Brazilian Portuguese. #1532, #1528
 * Fixed: Revisions-related groups are now excluded from queries if the Revisions feature is turned off. #1500